Erick194/DoomBuilderPSX/README.md

 The last two points, have disabled the stretching of textures and can render the sky for the floors.

-The configuration for PsyDoom was taken from the following Commit by @BodbDearg: [Provide a GZDoom builder config to expose PsyDoom extensions to PSX Doom](https://github.com/BodbDearg/PsyDoom/commit/3084a9e4d9b2d7c1ac5d224fba1949674efb12d4#diff-fb52bb6c0dba0a4f8180fda0a718ecb454e7c0a17ce35f4f87abf63668f6f6e7)
+The configuration for PsyDoom was taken from the following Commit by @BodbDearg : [Provide a GZDoom builder config to expose PsyDoom extensions to PSX Doom](https://github.com/BodbDearg/PsyDoom/commit/3084a9e4d9b2d7c1ac5d224fba1949674efb12d4#diff-fb52bb6c0dba0a4f8180fda0a718ecb454e7c0a17ce35f4f87abf63668f6f6e7)

 **System requirements:**
 - 2.4 GHz CPU or faster (multi-core recommended)